+- Inability to concentrate

+- Confusion

 - Persistent worrying

-- Persistent worrying

-- Social isolation
+- · Social isolation

 - Increased irritability

-Bizarre behavior
+- · Bizarre behavior

+- Missed classes

+- Missed assignments

 - Procrastination

 - Dangerous behavior

 - Restlessness

 - Disheveled appearance

 - Mood swings

 - Indecisiveness

 - Depression

 - Anger issues

 - Abuse issues

 - Self-esteem issues

 - Eating Disorders

 - Test Anxiety

 The following are some examples of distress that students experience and how you can respond.
 The following information is intended to broaden your knowledge only, it is not intended as an in-depth assessment or diagnosis tool.